Part 3: Discover podcast videos

 es.index(index="podcasts", id=video_id, document=doc)

-The loop reveals the production problem.
-YouTube can block the IP after a small number of transcript requests, including in the middle of the podcast archive.
-That is exactly the failure mode we need the workshop to handle.
+Run this loop and you hit the real problem.
+YouTube can block the IP after a small number of transcript requests, sometimes in the middle of the podcast archive.
+That's exactly the failure mode we need the workshop to handle.

 Proxy support

 The workaround for blocked cloud or local IP addresses is a proxy.
-Use a residential proxy when possible because residential IPs look like normal computers, while cloud provider IPs are more likely to be blocked.
+Use a residential proxy when possible.
+Residential IPs look like normal computers, while cloud provider IPs are more likely to be blocked.

 Put proxy credentials in .env: